Entrepreneurial Thinking Matters for Everyone — Including You

 Entrepreneurial thinking can help you whether you plan to start your own business or not.
 (Credit: UfaBizPhoto/Shutterstock)

 Most people think entrepreneurship doesn't apply to their situation.
-The truth is that everyone needs to master entrepreneurial thinking to succeed, no matter their career plans.
+But the truth is that everyone needs to master entrepreneurial thinking to succeed, no matter their career plans.

-Though entrepreneurship is often associated with starting your own business, it’s a mindset you can learn that is needed in every business, industry and career today, including skills-based jobs.
+Though entrepreneurship is often associated with starting your own business, it’s actually a mindset you can learn and that is needed in every business, industry and career today, including skills-based jobs.

 What is entrepreneurial thinking?